phillipbarron/cosmos-tooling/README.md

 # Cosmos tooling

 Like logging on the cosmos services?
-Then you'll love this.
-It does that.
+Then you'll *love* this.

 ## Usage